-Our principal data consist of tables of the number of tax returns, the amounts reported, and the income composition (since 1946) for a large number of income brackets.
-As the top tail of the income distribution is very well approximated by Pareto distributions, we can use simple parametric interpolation methods to estimate the thresholds and average income levels for each fractile.
-For the years when micro-data are available, we check that the errors introduced by the interpolation method are negligible.4
+Our principal data consist of tables of the number of tax returns, the amounts reported, and the income composition (since 1946), for a large number of income brackets.7 As the top tail of the income distribution is very well approximated by Pareto distributions, we can use simple parametric interpolation methods to estimate the thresholds and average income levels for each of our fractiles.
+For illustration purposes, Table 1 displays the thresholds, the average income level in each group, along with the number of tax units in each group all for 2000, the latest year available.
+For comparison purposes, in 2000, one US dollar was approximately 1.5 Canadian dollars.

-We then estimate shares of income by dividing the income amounts accruing to each fractile by 80% of Personal Income not including transfers from the National Accounts.^{5,6} The total income and average income (per adult) series are reported in Columns (4) and (5) of Table A. These series are reported in real (2000) Canadian dollars.
-Our CPI deflator used to convert current incomes to real incomes is reported in Column (6).7 The average income series along with
+We then estimate shares of income by dividing the income amounts accruing to each fractile by total personal income computed from the National Accounts.
+Our income denominator is taken as equal to 80% of Personal Income not including transfers from the National Accounts.
+The total income and average income (per adult) series are reported in Columns (4) and (5) of Table A. These series are reported in real (2000) Canadian dollars.
+Our CPI deflator used to convert current incomes to real incomes is reported in Column (6).
+The average income series along with the CPI deflator is plotted in Figure 1.
+Average real income per adult has increased by a factor of five from 1920 to 2000.
+The Great Depression decreased real income by about one third.
+World War II was a period of very high growth in income.
+Average income grew steadily from 1950 to 1976.
+Since then, average income has increased very little with sharp downturns from 1981 to 1983 and from 1990 to 1993.